Allie Esiri: Literary career and live shows

 Byrne ceased acting in 1999 to write and create poetry projects.
-She wrote freelance articles for American Vogue, The New York Times, and London's Evening Standard ES magazine, and now works with poetry and technology.
-Under her married name of Allie Esiri she creates poetry anthologies, apps and shows.
-Esiri creates regular poetry shows with readers including Damian Lewis, Helen McCrory, Samuel West, Dominic West, Helena Bonham Carter, Tom Hiddleston, Tobias Menzies, Dominic West, Emma Corrin, Asa Butterfield, Stephen Fry, David Harewood, Giles Terera, Tamsin Greig and Sophie Turner.
+She wrote freelance articles for American Vogue, The New York Times, and London's Evening Standards ES magazine.
+Under her married name of Allie Esiri she edits poetry anthologies, apps, and shows.
+Esiri organises regular poetry shows with a variety of well-known actors as readers.
 "A Poem for Every Night of the Year" was launched at the National Theatre (the first of a series of yearly events) on the Olivier stage on 25 November 2016.
-Esiri curated similar events at the Hay Festival, Cheltenham Literature Festival, Edinburgh Festival, Oxford Literary Festival and Bath Festivals.
-A Poem for Every Day of the Year show at the National Theatre took place on 10 November 2017 - joining Esiri on stage were actors Adjoa Andoh, Simon Russell Beale, Joanna Lumley, Stephen Mangan, Helen McCrory and Samuel West.
+Esiri organised similar events at the Hay Festival, Cheltenham Literature Festival, Edinburgh Festival, Oxford Literary Festival, and Bath Festivals.
+An A Poem for Every Day of the Year show at the National Theatre took place on 10 November 2017.

-Esiri curated and hosted an event, Women Poets Through the Ages in November 2018 firstly at the National Theatre with Joanna Lumley, Helen McCrory, Kate Fleetwood, Sheila Atim and Indira Varma; then at London's Bridge Theatre in April 2019 with Helena Bonham Carter, Helen McCrory and Pippa Bennett-Warner.

-Esiri's Shakespeare for Every Day of the Year live shows at the National Theatre and Hay Festival have featured Helena Bonham Carter, Emma Corrin, Diana Quick, Paapa Essiedu, Christopher Eccleston, Simon Russell Beale, Samuel West and Olivia Williams and there is a film, available on YouTube recorded during the lockdown for the Hay Festival starring Helena Bonham Carter and Dominic West, introduced by Esiri.
-A co-production with Regents Park Open Air Theatre and Allie Esiri of Shakespeare for Every Day of the Year – Live took place in July 2024 at the Open Air theatre, with a cast including Damian Lewis, Luke Thompson, Olivia Williams, Susan Wokoma and Toheeb Jimoh.
+Esiri organised and hosted an event, Women Poets through the Ages in November 2018, first at the National Theatre, then at London's Bridge Theatre.
+Her Shakespeare for Every Day of the Year live shows at the National Theatre and Hay Festival have featured many readers, and there is a film, available on YouTube recorded during the lockdown for the Hay Festival, introduced by Esiri.
+A co-production with Regents Park Open Air Theatre of Shakespeare for Every Day of the Year – Live took place in July 2024 at the Open Air theatre, and again in May 2025.
+A Poet for Every Day of the Years was launched at the National Theatre, and is available on National Theatre's YouTube channel.

-A Poet for Every Day of the Year 's launch show at the National Theatre was dedicated to long-term collaborator Helen McCrory and was curated by Esiri and co-hosted with Damian Lewis.
-Friends of Helen McCrory joined Esiri and Lewis for the hour's show on the Lyttleton stage: Simon Russell Beale, Fay Ripley, Lesley Sharp and Danny Sapani.